-A 42-year-old Antigo man has now been charged after he's accused of leading deputies on two high speed chases and threatening to shoot law enforcement officers.
+A 42-year-old Antigo man charged with leading deputies on two high speed chases and threatening to shoot law enforcement officers will undergo a competency exam.

 Sheriff Greening said the only shot fired was by the suspect at his home.
 No one was injured.